amimpact/intro-to-vim/README.md

 Into to Vim presentation given to the Lansing Area Ruby Meetup.
 Includes all slides, speaker notes, and examples used.

+## Slideshow

+Launch the slideshow in your browser.
+You can use the left and right keys to navigate the slides.
+If you launch the slides on a webserver (ie.```python -m SimpleHTTPServer```), you can view the speaker notes using the "s" key on your keyboard.

 ## Resources

 ### Vim